Wahzammo/100daysofcode/log.md

 ### Day 4: August 13th, Thursday

 **Today's Progress**: Today I restarted the Javascript Algorithms and Data Structures Certification on FCC; ES6 challenges tongight:
-Explore Differences Between the var and let Keywords Compare Scopes of the var and let Keywords
+Explore Differences Between the var and let Keywords; Compare Scopes of the var and let Keywords;
-Declare a Read-Only Variable with the const Keyword Mutate an Array Declared with const
+Declare a Read-Only Variable with the const Keyword; Mutate an Array Declared with const;
-Prevent Object Mutation
+Prevent Object Mutation;
-Use Arrow Functions to Write Concise Anonymous Functions Write Arrow Functions with Parameters
+Use Arrow Functions to Write Concise Anonymous Functions; Write Arrow Functions with Parameters;
-Set Default Parameters for Your Functions
+Set Default Parameters for Your Functions;

 **Thoughts**  Today was a bloody long day, I am completing this at 2.21am....